Frequently Asked Questions about Meningitis B

 How can you become fully protected against meningococcal disease?

 The MenACWY is recommended for 11-12 year olds, plus an important booster shot at age 16.
 Most young people have received the MenACWY vaccinations as part of the standard course of vaccinations provided by doctors and required for school.
-The MenB vaccination, which is recommended for 16-23 years olds, requires either a 2-dose series or a 3-dose series.
+The MenB vaccination, which is recommended for 16-23 years olds, requires a 2-dose series series.
 Most young people have NOT received the MenB vaccination.

 Both are required to be fully immunized against the most common types of the disease.

 What does the Centers for Disease Control (CDC) say about these two vaccinations?

 In response to outbreaks on college campuses, in 2014, the Food and Drug Administration licensed a vaccine to protect against meningitis B, but very few people have received it.

 The CDC recommends people ages 16 to 23 may be vaccinated against meningitis B.